UCAS code: W100

 We have been at the forefront of introducing option courses, providing you with choices that permit a breadth and depth of subjects.
 We recognise your desire to immerse yourself in your discipline but believe your learning is enhanced if you are exposed to a wider range of methods and knowledge beyond the confines of the studio.

 Each of our four-year BA (Hons) Art programmes shares common elements of study during the early part of Year 1.
 Throughout Year 1 you will work with tutors to ascertain your strengths and preferences, and select which of the specialist BA (Hons) programmes you wish to pursue.
-The choice of option courses in Year 1 comprises a total of 60 credits, nominally made up of three 20-credit courses.
+The choice of option courses in Year 1 comprises a total of 40 credits, nominally made up of two 20-credit courses.

 Please note that all students accepted into Year 1 Art are guaranteed a place in their chosen Art specialism from Year 2 onwards, provided they have completed Year 1 study to a satisfactory standard.